 Upon review of the department chair's evaluation, faculty sign the evaluation form.
 Their signature on an evaluation does not necessarily imply that they agree with the contents but rather that they have seen the document.

 The appeal process would begin with the department chairperson or the immediate supervisor of the faculty member.
 If the matter could not be resolved by a discussion between the faculty member and the chair, the faculty member could then appeal to the dean of the appropriate college.
 This appeal should be in writing with appropriate notice to the department chairperson or supervisor that the appeal is taking place.
-The faculty member will have 10working days after seeing the evaluation to file the written appeal.
+The faculty member will have five (5) working days after seeing the evaluation to file the written appeal.

 Upon receipt of an appeal from a faculty member, the dean will schedule a conference to discuss the appeal with (1) the appealing faculty member and (2) with the supervisor of that faculty member.
 The dean may then convene a joint conference to attempt to resolve concerns or may serve as broker to resolve grievances and propose alternatives to both faculty member and department chairperson.